ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. In the left navigation area, under **Connect outputs**, click **Event routes**.

-    A list of existing routes are displayed, including the **eventgrid-updateeventroute** that was created earlier.
+    A list of existing routes are displayed.

 1. To add a new event route, click **+ Create an event route**.